kubestellar/kubestellar/docs/content/direct/contribute.md

 ## Visit the GitHub repository

-The KubeStellar [base repository](https://github.com/kubestellar) is a collection of the different KubeStellar projects' repositories that you can start contributing to.
+The KubeStellar [base repository](https://github.com/kubestellar) is a collection of the different KubeStellar repositories that you can start contributing to.

 ## Contributing

+### Sign off and sign contributions

-Ensure that you consent to the Developer Certificate of Origin (DCO).
+Ensure that you comply with the rules and policy guiding the repository contribution indicated in the [Developer Certificate of Origin (DCO)]().

+**To sign-off your contribution:**

-If you are contributing via the GitHub web interface, navigate to the **Settings** section of your forked repository and enable the **Require contributors to sign off on web-based commits** form as shown in the image below:
+If you are contributing via the GitHub web interface, navigate to the **Settings** section of your forked repository and enable the **Require contributors to sign off on web-based commits** setting.
+This will allow you to automatically sign off your commits via GitHub directly.
+If you are contributing via the terminal, run the `git commit --signoff --message [commit message]` or `git commit -s -m [commit message]` command when making each commit.

+**To sign your contribution:**

 ## Contribution Resources